What had served as a catch-all storage room in my basement has been transformed into a home studio.

 I am excited to learn how to use that hardware and software to create.

 I imagine I’ll enlist the help of musically inclined friends, family, and local musicians to bring it all together.
 It helps that two of my brothers play the drums and my son plays trumpet, saxophone, and piano.
-As I simply cannot sing, I may have to look for (a) vocalist(s) to convey my words with meaning, or cross my fingers and hope for the best with pitch correction tools.
+As I simply cannot sing, I may either have to look for (a) vocalist(s) to convey my words with meaning, or cross my fingers and hope for the best with pitch correction tools.